Tin Dipping Services for Hook Up Wire and Cable

 Why Does Hook Up Wire Get Tin Dipped?

-As you can see in the image above the machine can leave a small piece of the insulation on the wire as it’s processed.
+The cutting machine can leave a small piece of insulation on the wire as it’s processed.
 The alternative is to pull the insulation off each end completely, called a full strip.
-Typically, when wire is full stripped it also gets tin dipped into solder so that the individual strands don’t end up being a mess when they arrive to the customer.
+Typically, when wire is fully stripped it also gets tin dipped into solder so that the individual strands don’t end up being a mess when the customer receives them.
 Small gauge wire usually has about 7 copper strands inside the insulation that, when exposed, get tangled and messy.
-To avoid the tangling each wire is then dipped into tin.
+To avoid tangling, each wire is dipped in tin.

 The Difference Between Tin Coated and Tin Dipped Wire

-Three things comprise small hook up wire; copper, tin coating and insulation.
+Three things comprise small hook up wire: copper, tin coating and insulation.
 Each 30 AWG copper strand is run through tin during the manufacturing process before getting wound together.
-When they dry there are about 7 strands wound together before the insulation gets placed over it.
-When wound together, 7 strands equates to a total diameter of 22 AWG, 10 strands equates to 20 AWG and 16 strands equates to 18 AWG.
-A large diameter piece of copper conducts more electricity than a smaller piece.
-Likewise, more strands wound together creates a large wire which can conduct more electricity as well.
-Each of the copper strands are considered tin coated which is useful during the soldering process of end users.
-When soldering wires to a circuit board the soldering iron heat will slightly melt the tin coating so that it adheres to the application more securely.
-It’s difficult to get solder to adhere to bare copper without the added layer of tin.
+When they dry, there are about 7 strands wound together before the insulation gets placed over them.
+When wound together, 7 strands equate to a total diameter of 22 AWG, 10 strands equates to 20 AWG and 16 strands equate to 18 AWG.
+A large-diameter piece of copper conducts more electricity than a smaller piece.
+Likewise, more strands wound together create a large wire which can conduct more electricity as well.
+Each of the copper strands is considered tin coated which is useful during the soldering process of end users.
+When soldering wires to a circuit board, the soldering iron heat will slightly melt the tin coating so that it adheres to the application more securely.
+It’s difficult to get the solder to adhere to bare copper without the added layer of tin.

 Types of Solder Used to Tin Dip Wire